twitter-archive/cloudhopper-smpp/README.md

 **Oct 2017**

 Since development on netty4 branch is not following up latest releases, this project is forked here with a focus on the netty 4 release.
-It will be kept in sync with both Fizzed and Restcomm forks.

 **Nov 2016**